Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Related Work

-Contact patch estimation is an important functionality for tactile sensors, often the first step in processing tactile data for downstream tasks like pose estimation, estimating contact force distributions and direction, and object classification.
-The three main approaches to contact patch estimation for soft tactile sensors with hyperelastic materials are to apply a threshold, use data-driven techniques to predict the contact patch, or solve a finite element method (FEM) model online.
+Contact patch estimation is often the first step in processing tactile data for downstream tasks such as estimating object pose, contact force distributions and direction, and object classification.
+The three main approaches to contact patch estimation for soft tactile sensors with hyperelastic materials are to apply a threshold based on deformation, use data-driven techniques to classify contact patches, or solve a finite element method (FEM) model online.

-Applying a threshold to displacement values to estimate the contact patch is the simplest and fastest method \cite{oller2023manipulation}.
-Typically a hand-selected number is used as the threshold and membrane displacement beyond the threshold is considered as part of the contact patch estimate.
-However, thresholds require manual tuning and do not generalize well across a large range of deformations.
+Applying a threshold to membrane displacement is the simplest and fastest method to estimate contact patches \cite{oller2023manipulation}.
+A membrane displacement threshold number is manually chosen, and points over the threshold are considered as the contact patch.
+However, thresholds require manual tuning specific to the expected deformation and contact interface material, and do not generalize well across a large range of deformations.

-Machine learning methods have been proposed to predict the contact patch but this approach brings another set of significant challenges: (1) the ability to generalize to a diverse set of object geometries, and (2) the laborious process of generating experimental datasets and an associated ground truth.
-Because the displacement to force mapping is dependent on object geometry, the datasets would have to be overwhelmingly extensive to capture a fraction of possible objects that could be encountered by the sensor.
+Machine learning methods have been used to predict the contact patch, but they still have significant challenges: (1) the ability to generalize to a diverse set of object geometries, and (2) the laborious process of collecting real-world labelled datasets.
+Because the displacement to force mapping is dependent on object geometry and membrane mechanics, the datasets have to be very extensive to generalize to all possible objects that could be encountered by the sensor.
 Additionally, the ground truth for each image would have to be generated by a corresponding FEM simulation \cite{narang2020interpreting, sferrazza2019ground}, for which accuracy scales with computation cost.